MAYUR-999/Compiling-Unreal-Engine-Plugin/readme.md

 ## Overview

-This guide addresses the common challenge Linux users face when trying to install Unreal Engine plugins that are normally distributed through Epic Games' Fab marketplace.
-Since the Epic Launcher isn't officially supported on Linux, we need to compile plugins from source.
+This guide addresses the common challenge Linux users face when trying to install Unreal Engine plugins that are normally distributed through Epic Games' loncher unfortunetally those are not avalable on linux, sometime fab dont allow to download plugin even in the project as well. thats way, we need to compile plugins from source. in this guid i have compiled AutoSizeComments pugin this plgin source code is avalble on github.

+> [!NOTE]
+> you cannot directally compile or convert a plgin that is made for windwos user you must need to have source code of that plugin in order to compile and use it on linux.

 ## Prerequisites

 ### System Requirements
 - Linux distribution (tested on Fedora 42)
-- Unreal Engine 5.4 (or compatible version)
+- Unreal Engine installed and runing
-- Build tools and development environment
+- Build tools and development environment (most distro allready come with)

 ### Install Required Build Tools